G-J-Evans/Clound-Native-Hobby-Project/README.md

 And then after selecting the 'Add a Book' (Create)
 ![Create Form](image)

 I'll let you explore the other functionalities.
-Hopefully it's very self explanitory.
+Hopefully it's very self explanatory.

 ## Getting Started